Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

 The reason why we choose $\tilde \ai$ from $\tilde \alpha=-15$ to plot Figure \ref{fig:d4} is that $\tilde\ai = -16.091$ is its lower bound.
 A peculiar feature near the lower bound when $\tilde \alpha=-15$ is that the cross sections in Figure \ref{fig:d4} are almost rectangular.
 From the 3D point of view, the bounds on $\beta_2$, $\beta_1$ and $\gamma_0$ are basically a ``plate'' lying on the plane of the $\beta_1^2$ and $\gamma_0^2$ directions with a ``thickness'' along the $\beta_2$ direction.
 This means that the bounds on $\bi_1$ and $\gi_0$ are almost independent of the bounds on $\bi_2$, which is not at all obvious from the sum rules and we have not identified the underlying reason.

 In the absence of the $\bi_1$ term, the $\bi_2$ term can result in scalarization in compact stars \cite{Silva:2017uqg,Doneva:2017bvd}.
 As argued in Section \ref{sec:dimAna}, a relatively suppressed $\bi_1$, compared with $\bi_2$, is parametrically natural for a generic UV completion.
 We will also verify this numerically in Section \ref{sec:xcheck}.
 The $\bi_2$ coupling has been observationally constrained with binary pulsars, as it can also give rise to dipole scalar radiation, which affects the orbital decay rate of the binaries.
 Ref \cite{Danchev:2021tew} considered three neutron star-white dwarf (NS-WD) binaries, and has put some upper bounds on $|\bi_2|$ for both $\bi_2>0$ and $\bi_2<0$.
 Note that for black holes $\bi_2$ needs to be positive in order to have tachyonic instabilities, which is necessary for scalarization to occur, but for neutron stars both signs of $\bi_2$ are possible.
-Similar to the case of $\bi_1$, we can convert these experimental constraints to bounds on the cutoff $\Li$ by saturating $|\bi_2|$ with the causality bounds for $\ai=0,~\bi_1=0$: $|\hat\bi_2 | / {\Li^2} < | \bi_2^{obs} |$.
+Similar to the case of $\bi_1$, we can convert these experimental constraints to bounds on the cutoff $\Li$ by saturating $|\bi_2|$ with the causality bounds for $\ai=0,~\bi_1=0$: $|\tilde \bi_2 | / {\Li^2} < | \bi_2^{obs} |$.
 In Table \ref{tab:bi21} the uncertainties of the $\Li$ bounds are surveyed for various different equations of state of the neutron stars, while in Table \ref{tab:bi22} the $\Li$ bounds extracted from three different NS-WD binaries are compared.

 The observational bounds on $\bi_1$ and $\bi_2$ have only been established individually.
-However, since the $\bi_1$ term gives rise to the leading order effects in the relevant astrophysical processes, we may take the observational upper bounds on $\bi_1$ to be valid for all reasonably valued $\bi_2$.
-Then, if we let the observational bound on $\bi_2$ saturate its causality bound, the causality bound on $\bi_1$ and $\bi_2$ can be used to exclude parameter regions in the $\bi_1$ and $\bi_2$ space; see for example Figure \ref{fig:b12} for a comparison with a couple of choices of the observational bounds.
+Assuming the scalar interacts with gravitational strength, the $\bi_1$ term gives rise to the leading order effects in the relevant astrophysical processes, and we may take the observational upper bounds on $\bi_1$ to be valid for all reasonably valued $\bi_2$.
+This is a rough approximation, which we shall be content with in the absence of any rigorous 2D astrophysical analysis so far.